Fabric Sourcing for Fashion Designers: How to Find the Magic Touch

 If sourcing fabrics is a foreign concept for you, you’ve come to the right place.
-This guide will teach you the ins and outs of where to search for fabrics, selecting the right type of supplier, reducing fabric costs, and avoiding beginner mistakes throughout the entire process.
-Once you’ve gained a knowledge of who to work with, what to look for (and where), you’ll be set to embark on your journey of creating your own fashion line.
+You’ll learn the ins and outs of searching for fabrics, selecting the right type of supplier, and reducing costs.
+Once you’ve gained knowledge of who to work with, what to look for, you’ll be set to embark on your journey of creating your own fashion line.

 Finding Your Fabrics

 The first step to selecting the perfect fabric for your clothing line is knowing where to get it.
-While ordering online is always an option, there’s no way to assure that the fabric will actually look like it does online.
-You’ll want to touch and see the fabrics, compare pricing, and get input from the fabric suppliers themselves before ordering.
+There’s no way to ensure that the fabric will actually look like it does online with online orders.
+You’ll want to touch and see the fabrics.
+You’ll also want to compare pricing and get input from the fabric suppliers themselves before ordering.
 This is where trade shows come in.